DavidAnderson684/simba-plugin-manager-updater/README.md

 Now that you're installed, you need to include the class.
 Your plugin's constructor is a good place to do this.

-If you are using composer, you should copy the updater.php file into your plugin (if you edit the bundled copy in-place, then it will get over-written when you update), in the same directory as your composer.json and vendor directory are.
+If you are using composer, you should copy the updater.php file into your plugin (if you edit the bundled copy in-place, then it will get over-written when you update), in the same directory as your composer.json and vendor directory are (or if otherwise, modify the paths mentioned in it).

 `include_once('path/to/your/plugin/updater.php');`